vue-pdf-viewer/starter-vpv-ssr-vue-ts/README.md

     </script>
     ```

-2. **Use the component in the template**: Add the VPV component to your template section
+2. **Use the component in the template**: Add the Vue PDF Viewer Starter component to your template section

     ```html
     <template>